 Parents of summer-born children, that is children born between 1st April and 31st August, may, in addition, choose to send their child to school in the September following their 5th birthday and may request that their child is admitted out of their normal age group to reception year rather than Year 1.
-Any parent wishing to apply for their summerborn child to start school outside their normal age group must do so by completing the form entitled 'Request for Agreement to Admission to Reception Year Outside the Normal Age Group' which is available to download on-line.
-This form enables parents to set out their reasons as to why they feel their child should be admitted outside their normal age group.
-It is a parent's responsibility to include any supporting evidence.
-Applications for entry outside the normal age group should be made by 31st October 2019.
+Any parent wishing to apply for their summerborn child to start school outside their normal age group should read the 'Guidance on the education of children outside normal age group' booklet, available on the Southampton City Council website, which explains the procedures that need to be followed.